MetPX/sarracenia/doc/sr_config.7.rst

   If messages are posted directly from a source, the exchange used is 'xs_<brokerSourceUsername>'.
-  Such message does not contain a source nor an origin cluster.
+  Such message may not contain a source nor an origin cluster.
   Initial validation of these messages the **source_from_exchange**

   Upon reception, a component will set these values